moorepants/eme185/content/pages/syllabus.rst

   and formal public and private presentations
 - solve a real engineering problem specified by someone else

-These objectives will simultaneously satisfy the following ABET  Educational Student Outcomes for the Mechanical Engineering and Aeronautical Science and Engineering Programs:
+These objectives fit with the following ABET Educational Student Outcomes for the Mechanical Engineering and Aeronautical Science and Engineering Programs:

 a. an ability to apply knowledge of mathematics, science, and engineering